Recurring segments on The Colbert Report: Cheating Death with Dr. Stephen T. Colbert, D.F.A.

 On the April 25, 2011 episode, Colbert renamed his product line "Vacsa", after he received a cease-and-desist letter from a company whose line of homeopathic products is actually called Växa.
 He insisted that any similarities between the two names was purely "axidental".

 The segment was used as the culmination of the program's series finale; Death (who is referred to as Grimmy), who was intended to be the show's final guest, does not fall for Colbert's tricks and strangles him upon watching him actually cheat.
 This results in a struggle that ends with Colbert accidentally killing Death with his pistol Sweetness and becoming an immortal.

 Colbert Platinum (CP)

-Colbert Platinum is The Colbert Report's version of High Net Worth (HNW) on CNBC.
-It profiles expensive and high-profile items, like personal submarines and $750,000 pens, which only the "super rich" could afford.
+Colbert Platinum is a segment devoted to news regarding expensive and high-profile items, like personal submarines and $750,000 pens, which only the "super rich" could afford.
 In the introduction, Colbert reminds viewers that the segment is for billionaires "only," instructing "poor" millionaire viewers to change the channel.
-On October 20, 2008, Colbert Platinum was spun off as Colbert Aluminum, due to the economic crisis of 2008.
-Its focus was the formerly wealthy, Colbert telling viewers not to watch "if you haven't had a yacht repossessed in the last six months."
+On October 20, 2008, in recognition of the 2008 financial crisis, the segment was replaced with Colbert Aluminum to cover the formerly wealthy (with Colbert telling viewers not to watch "if you haven't had a yacht repossessed in the last six months").
 As of August 20, 2009, Colbert announced that the recession was over and that Colbert Platinum had been reinstated.

+During the final edition of the sketch on December 17, 2014, Colbert jokingly announced that he had sold the naming rights to The Colbert Report to the whisky brand Dewar's, renaming it The ColbDewar’s Repewars.